rwasef1830/grepripper/README.md

 I want to make it faster than BareGrep (multicore, parallel searching) and more user friendly (keyboard shortcuts) and give it a better UI.

-In order to compile this project at minimum, you must have MSBuild Community Tasks (http://msbuildtasks.tigris.org/) installed on your machine.

 It is preferable to compile from a hg working copy to get changeset ids embedded into the version number.

 This is a playground/hobby project.
 Maybe it will grow into a nice utility someday.

+Note: MSBuild Community Tasks is no longer required to compile the project as of rev 1dc0d1e065ad.